Graduate Nurse Program

 - Informal - ongoing verbal feedback

-Graduates who select this option will work in the Perioperative area and may work in one or several areas throughout the year.
-This may include Theatre (Scrub / Scout), Anaesthetics, Recovery and Day Surgery Unit).
-Perioperative experience during your nursing studies is an essential prerequisite for applicants.
+Graduates who select the Perioperative program will work in the Perioperative area and may work in one or several areas throughout the year.
+This may include Theatre (Scrub / Scout), Anaesthetics, Recovery and Day Surgery.
+Perioperative experience during your nursing studies is an essential prerequisite for applicants of the perioperative stream.

-The number of graduate positions offered each year will be dependent on the staffing requirements.
-All positions are one year contracts and may be offered as part time (0.8 or 0.9 FTE) or full time positions.
+The number of Graduate positions offered each year will be dependent on the staffing requirements.
+All positions are one year contracts and may be offered as part-time / full-time (0.8 – 1.0FTE).